 Note: We tested four different keys because they felt different and had different audible clicks, but they all performed very similarly when we tested them.
 It's likely that it's just an audible issue, but if you experience the same problem, let us know in the discussions below.

 Good typing quality.
 The clicky Razer Green switches have a shorter pre-travel distance than the Cherry MX Blue switches on the Corsair K68 RGB.
 The fairly low actuation force helps deliver a light typing experience, but because the keyboard has a high profile and it doesn't have a wrist rest, you may get tired typing on this keyboard rather quickly.
+If you want something with a much better typing experience, consider the Leopold FC900R.

 Note: We noticed some keys felt different when we pressed them during testing.
 This may affect your typing experience if you don't like having different keys with a different feel.
 It may be an issue with our unit alone, but if you experience the same thing, let us know in the discussions below.